4 Qualities of a Good Worker

 4. Engage the interviewer.

-Interviewing via video can be tough, but this one is essential in our remote interview tips.
-It’s hard to come across as excited and interested when you’re sitting on your living room sofa, but it’s critical that you engage your interviewer and show real excitement for the position you’re interviewing for.
+Video interviews can be challenging, but this is essential in our remote interview tips.
+It’s hard to come across as excited and interested during remote interview questions and answers when sitting on your living room sofa.
+Still, you must engage your interviewer and show real excitement for the position you’re interviewing for.
 To do this, don’t sit back with your arms crossed.
 Instead, sit forward on your chair with good posture.
-Smile, and demonstrate positive body language and behavior.
+One of our best video interview tips is smiling and demonstrating positive body language and behavior.
 Don’t cross your arms, and don’t be afraid to use your hand to gesture as you speak (just don’t overdo it!).

 5. Make eye contact.

-This one is tough but important in our remote interview tips: Look directly into the camera.
+This one is tough but essential in our remote interview tips: Look directly into the camera.
 When you’re not looking at the camera, you’re not making eye contact.
 That’s a big no-no in the interview world.
 Always remember to look directly into the camera when answering a question.
 This can take some practice, especially if you’re on a computer.
-So grab a close friend and set up a Zoom to get the feel of it.
-You can also try using a cell phone instead of a full computer.
-The phone’s small screen size will make it easier to come across as having good eye contact.
+You can also try using a cell phone instead of an entire computer.
+The phone’s small screen size will make it easier to come across as having good eye contact, but be sure that it is in a stable position.
+Regarding remote interview tips, it’s helpful to consider how in-person interview strategies could carry over while engaging in remote interview questions and answers.

 6. Don’t forget that you’re an asset.

-Finally, our remote interview tips would be incomplete without reminding you that you are an asset and that your potential employer would be lucky to have you.
+Finally, our video interview tips would not be complete with reminding you that you are an asset and that your potential employer would be lucky to have you.
 While you don’t want to come across as arrogant, you do want to remember that the interview process goes both ways.
 You should be interviewing your potential employer as much as they are interviewing you.
-Don’t sell yourself short.
-Come up with a list of your assets that make you the perfect fit for the job, and work them into the conversation as naturally as you can.
+Don’t sell yourself short — this is an underrated but essential remote interview tip.
+Come up with a list of your assets that make you the perfect fit for the job, and work them into the conversation as naturally as possible.
 And don’t forget to prepare questions to ask your interviewer as well.
-Potential employers appreciate someone who is taking the time to fully consider the position.
+Potential employers appreciate someone taking the time to consider the position fully.

-What a Marketing Coordinator’s Job Responsibilities Are and How To Become One
+What Are a Marketing Coordinator’s Job Duties, and How To Become One

 Confused by all of the different marketing positions out there?
 You’re not alone!
 There are marketing managers, marketing specialists, marketing assistants, marketing analysts… the list goes on.
 So let’s take a closer look at one of the many marketing positions: the marketing coordinator.

 Typical tasks of a marketing coordinator include entry-level analytics and research related to sales, marketing and development.
-If you are thinking of changing career paths, it’s important to fully understand the marketing coordinator’s job duties.
+If you are thinking of changing career paths, it’s important to understand the marketing coordinator’s job responsibilities.
 In terms of how to become a marketing coordinator, many interviewers will ask questions about your understanding of the role.
-The specifics of each position vary depending on the specific needs of the employer, but the job responsibilities of a marketing coordinator typically include:
+The specifics of each position vary depending on the specific needs of the employer, but the necessary skills of a marketing coordinator typically include:

 • Conducting market research